freia-lab/e3-gersemi/plc/README.txt

 		placement of TT644 its temperature is up to 120K even if there is a LHe in the cryostat (and pt100 sensors are not operational).
 Change in FC413.

+GERSEMI_PLC_2020_10_16 - KG, Updated initial values of the COMM_PARAM (DB410) data block according to the last settings.